 I carried it with me over the course of 14 days, staying mainly within the Tokyo prefecture.
 It was in the middle of summer.
 I was never alone, it went everywhere I went and even got lost a few times.
 I found myself constantly asking my fellow travellers for help: could they hold this, take a photo of that, film me as I carry it in my backpack?

 Why is it important to bring this with me, I asked myself.
-Why do I choose to include these objects?
+Why do I choose to include these objects in my life?
 Why do I have to do this every single day??

 This action blurred the lines between my personal and artistic life.
-Being forced to consider the object and its interests in whatever situation we found ourselves in, it ultimately altered my presence and experiences of those situations.
+Being forced to consider the object and its interests in whatever situation we found ourselves in, it ultimately altered the presence and experiences of those situations.
 As with most art objects, it is an object with no real purpose and use-value in every day life.
-Now has become an object that both stores memories may be present in others memories of events.
+Now has become an object that both stores memories and may be present in the memories of others.

 Other parts of this project:

 Klump goes to Kochi